 Since research often requires financial support, the Dean’s Undergraduate Research Fund was created in 1996 to assist students in funding their projects.
 A committee of faculty reviews all DURF applications.
 Applicants can receive up to $1,000 per grant for a Research Grant (Individual or Team) or Conference Grant and up to $500 for a FAST.
 Applicants must be current first-years, second-years, juniors, or first-term seniors in the College of Arts and Science.
 A DURF grant may be used to support the purchase or rental of necessary equipment, travel to conferences or collections, or any other reasonable and justified expense (including income lost because of reduced hours at a current or continued place of employment).
 DURF grants may be expended during the fall, spring, or summer terms.

-Applications can be submitted for (see below for application and recommender deadlines):
+Applications can be submitted for (see below for application deadlines):

 - Individual Research Grants which are open to all students including freshmen and sophomores who have developed the skills to undertake an independent research project (apply for an Individual Research Grant).

 - Team Research Grants designed for projects in which the individual strengths of the collaborating team members are essential for attaining the project’s goals (apply for a Team Research Grant).